-We also know that a society, especially a democracy, will become seriously weakened and damaged when it gets overly confused and tribal, and we’re not paying attention to important things that affect our lives because we’re busy arguing and fighting with each other.
+We also know that a society, especially a democracy, will become seriously weakened and damaged when it gets overly confused and tribal, and causes us to not pay attention to important things that affect our lives because we’re distracted arguing and fighting with each other over something trivial.

 We want everyone to have the basic ability to cut through the confusion and be strong individuals with their own ideas and still be on the same team!

-Let’s take advantage of the Clear Thinking Campaign for ourselves, share this site with everyone we can, use these cards together, and look after those who struggle with thinking clearly for themselves.
+Let’s take advantage of the Clear Thinking Campaign for ourselves, share this site with everyone we can, use these Confusion Buster Cards™ together, and look after those who struggle with thinking clearly for themselves.

 Note how you can quicky jump around between the tiles at the top, the cards, and back from the Deeper Dive pages by clicking on the pictures.
-You can also jump from the top to the bottom and back again by clicking on my face and signature.
+You can jump from the top to the bottom by clicking on the “Above the Confusion” photo at the top and Mark’s face above.
 This is especially useful and fun on your smartphone.

-Here are all the additional things including links to the Facebook group and Twitter page, how you can reach me, and other interesting pages related to the Clear Thinking Campaign.
+Here are all the additional things including links to the Facebook group and Twitter page, and other interesting pages related to the Clear Thinking Campaign.

 © 2020 Mark Halvorson.
 All Rights Reserved.